 Health surveillance allows for early identification of ill health and helps identify any corrective action needed.
 Health surveillance may be required by law if your employees are exposed to noise or vibration, solvents, fumes, dusts, biological agents and other substances hazardous to health, or work in compressed air.
+Health surveillance may also be carried out as good business practice.
+Health Surveillance takes place in the workplace by our team of Occupational Health Technicians.

 Various strategies and methods are used depending on the nature of the hazards associated with the work being undertaken and the working environment.
 Health surveillance involves systematically monitoring for early signs of work related ill health in employees who are exposed to certain health hazards.
 Robust procedures are required to achieve this, and it is a requirement by law, where there is a detectable disease associated with a particular type of work.